 MA, PhD, English, University of Virginia

-Dr. Davis specializes in 20th and 21st century American literature, film studies, and critical race studies.
-She teaches Recent American Fiction, American Modernism, African American literature II, Survey of American Literature, Reading Film Language, Introduction to Graduate Studies, and senior seminars and graduate courses on topics such as the graphic novel, satire, hybridity in 21st century literature, and black and ethnic writers interrogating whiteness, and animals in literature.
+Dr. Davis specializes in 20th and 21st century American literature, critical race studies, and film studies.
+She teaches Recent American Fiction, American Modernism, African American literature II, Survey of American Literature, Reading Film Language, Introduction to Graduate Studies, and senior seminars and graduate courses on topics such as the graphic novel, satire, the Harlem Renaissance, black and ethnic writers interrogating whiteness, and animals in literature.
 She won the Dr. James DiNardo Teaching Award in 2020.
 She has published two books: Beyond the White Negro: Empathy and Anti-Racist Reading (2014) and Postmodern Texts and Emotional Audiences (2007).
-Her two most recent projects focus on African American satirists Mat Johnson and Percival Everett, and representations of animal-human hybrids in Karen Russell’s short stories.
+Her two most recent articles focus on African American satirist Mat Johnson, and canine captivity in Karen Russell’s short stories.
 She is also the executive editor of the International Journal of Women's Studies.

 “The Follies of Racial Tribalism: Mat Johnson's Anti-Utopian Satire,” Contemporary Literature, vol. 58, no. 1, 2017, pp. 18-52.